Fishermen Discover Skull And Antlers Of Extinct Great Elk In Northern Ireland

 In addition to McElroy’s discovery and the one from 2014, another fisherman found a similar set of antlers connected to a skull in 1987, then donated the fossil to a local school, local historian Pat Grimes told Live Science.

-As the Great Irish elk skull and antlers McElroy had found were retrieved from the same place as the lower jawbone fossil from four years ago, he added that it’s possible they both came from the same animal.
+As the Great Irish elk skull and antlers McElroy found were retrieved from the same place as the lower jawbone fossil from four years ago, he added that it’s possible they both came from the same animal.

 Fishermen find 10,000-year-old skull and antlers of extinct giant elk https://t.co/MP1TD7FNLg pic.twitter.com/FAdSkPUjzi